Getting started with Pastas#

-To install Pastas, a working version of Python 3.7 or higher has to be installed on your computer.
+To install Pastas, a working version of Python 3.8 or higher has to be installed on your computer.
 We recommend using the Anaconda Distribution of Python.
-This Python distribution includes most of the python package dependencies and the Jupyter Notebook software to run the notebooks.
-Moreover, it includes the Graphical User Interface (GUI) Spyder to start scripting in Python.
-However, you are free to install any Python distribution you want.
+This Python distribution includes most of the python package dependencies and the Jupyter Lab integrated development environment (IDE) to run the notebooks.
+However, you are free to install any Python IDE distribution you want.

 It sometimes occurs that the automatic installation of the dependencies does not work.
 A safe method to update another package if you are using Anaconda is to install a package with the follow command line:

 If you have already installed Pastas, it is possible to update Pastas easily.
-To update, open a Windows command screen or a Mac terminal and type:
+To update, open a Anaconda/Windows command prompt or a Mac terminal and type: